 3150 W PLEASANTON AVE

 Bernardine Quinn Riverside Park is a 31-acre park and home to the popular 22-acre Quinn's Pond.
 Access to the pond is currently open from CWI (formerly Bob Rice Ford) parking lot.

 A temporary parking lot has opened at CWI parking lot (the former Bob Rice Ford location) on Main Street providing access for boaters to Quinn’s Pond and the Boise River Park.
 For a suggested detour and temporary parking lot location, please see the map.

-During construction, two sections of the Boise River Greenbelt will be closed: from Veterans Memorial Park to the 36th Street pedestrian bridge and from Whitewater Park Boulevard to the Boise River Park.
+During construction, one section of the Boise River Greenbelt will be closed: from Veterans Memorial Park to the 36th Street pedestrian bridge.

 Pedestrians can access the Garden City Greenbelt on the south side of the river at Veterans Memorial Parkway, Main Street or the 36th Street pedestrian bridge.

 Bernardine Quinn Riverside Park is located between Main Street and Veterans Memorial Parkway on the Boise River Greenbelt.
 Fairview Avenue and Veterans Parkway.

 The park is one of the "Ribbon of Jewels" named for prominent local women.
 Previously the site of the gravel operation for the Quinn Robbins construction company.
 Land for the park was donated to the city of Boise in 1997.